threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/solution_kubernetes.md

 - `ssh keys` : ssh keys which will be used to allow access for the ssh key holders to the deployed cluster.
 They should be in a file where each ssh key is on a seperate line
 - `Expiration time`: a network expiration time (minutes=m ,hour=h, day=d, week=w, month=M)
 - `cluster secret` : the secret that will be used to access the cluster deployed.
 Please keep it safe.
-- `IP range` : Configure network manually by choosing an IP range to use or the deployer can choose for you and generate an IP range automatically
+- `IP range` : Configure network manually by choosing an IP range to use or the deployer could choose for you and generate an IP range automatically
 - `Network name` : a name for the network to deploy on, if left empty it will be a generated name

 ## Deploying Kubernetes: